salernosimone/LongSplat/README.md

 ## Citation

-If you find this code helpful, please cite:
+Please consider starring ⭐ this repo and citing our paper 📝 if you find it useful.
 ```
 @inproceedings{lin2025longsplat,
   title={LongSplat: Robust Unposed 3D Gaussian Splatting for Casual Long Videos},